quanticedu/msba/README.md

 To access the course materials or use the code files in this repository, follow these steps:

-Clone the repository to your local machine using the following command:

-git clone https://github.com/your-username/R-Foundation.git
+Clone the repository to your local machine using the following command: git clone https://github.com/your-username/R-Foundation.git

 Navigate to the relevant module or topic directory within the code/ folder to find the corresponding R code files.
-Open the code files using your preferred R integrated development environment (IDE) or text editor.
+Open the code files using your preferred R integrated development environment (IDE).
 Run the code examples or modify them to suit your needs.
-Make sure to install any required R packages mentioned in the code file's header.
+Make sure to install any required R packages.